-If faculty have a project in mind that does not exactly fit into the parameters below, we urge you to contact Sarah Lushia, our new CLO Coordinator, or Kate Sullivan, and discuss the plan with either of them to see if funding is a possibility.
-Please, also, consult the assessment page, which houses a number of previous and varied projects, a perusal of which might generate the kernel of a plan.
+If faculty have a project in mind that does not exactly fit into the parameters below, we urge you to contact Sarah Lushia, Lane’s CLO Coordinator (ext.
+5482), or Kate Sullivan, Chair of the Assessment Team (ext.
+3256), to discuss your ideas.
+Please, also, consult the assessment page, which houses a number of previous and varied projects.

-- Development of Supplemental Materials (20-25 hours): for the integration and increased visibility of course outcomes (e.g., shared syllabi, signature assignments, other supplemental documents);
+- Development of Supplemental Materials (20-30 hours): for the integration and increased visibility of course outcomes (e.g., shared syllabi, signature projects, other supplemental documents);

-- Rubric and Grading Criteria Development (or Refinement) (includes mapping to CLOs, or making them visible/clear) (20-35 hours): for a signature assignment or varied assignments within courses or sequences;
+- Rubric and Grading Criteria Development (or Refinement) (includes mapping to CLOs, or making them visible/clear) (20-35 hours): for a signature1 project or varied assignments within courses or sequences;

 - Assessing one or more CLO(s) using a rubric and scoring artifacts across a series of similar courses in the department, program, or discipline;